Interpreting Deep Neural Networks with the Package innsight: Illustrations

-In the last step, the results are visualized in two ways: Using the \code{plot()} function, the relevances of one instance of the species Adelie (data index $1$) and one of the species Gentoo (data index $76$) are displayed for both corresponding classes (output nodes $1$ and $3$).
-Secondly, the results for the two classes, Adelie and Gentoo, are aggregated over the entire test data and box plots are generated using the \code{boxplot()} function without pre-processing and including the first data point as a reference.
-As mentioned in Section \ref{sec:usage}, these two variants can be treated and modified like ordinary \pkg{ggplot2} objects, e.g., adding themes or rotating the x-axis labels.
-Both visualizations are executed by the following code and can be viewed in Figure~\ref{fig:illustr_1}: \begin{CodeChunk} \begin{CodeInput} R> library("ggplot2") R> plot(lrp, data_idx = c(1, 76), output_idx = c(1, 3)) + + theme_bw() + + theme(axis.text.x = element_text(angle = 45, vjust = 0.6)) R> boxplot(lrp, output_idx = c(1, 3), preprocess_FUN = identity, + ref_data_idx = 1) + + theme_bw() + + theme(axis.text.x = element_text(angle = 45, vjust = 0.6)) \end{CodeInput} \end{CodeChunk} In Figure~\ref{fig:illustr_1_a} it can be seen that the bill length for the chosen penguin of the Adelie class (index $1$ in the dataset \code{test_data}) is highly relevant -- based on the trained model -- for this particular class.
-However, at the same time, this feature also argues against the Gentoo class due to its strong negative relevance.
+In the last step, the results are visualized in two ways: Using the \code{plot()} function, the relevances of one instance of the species Adelie (data index $1$) and one of the species Gentoo (data index $50$) are displayed for both corresponding classes.
+Secondly, the results for the two classes, Adelie and Gentoo, are aggregated over the entire test data, and box plots are generated using the \code{boxplot()} function, showing the first penguin as a reference.
+As mentioned in Section~\ref{sec:usage}, these two variants can be treated and modified like ordinary \pkg{ggplot2} objects, e.g., adding themes or rotating the x-axis labels.
+Both visualizations are executed by the following code and can be viewed in Figure~\ref{fig:illustr_1}: \begin{CodeChunk} \begin{CodeInput} R> library("ggplot2") R> plot(intgrad, data_idx = c(1, 50), output_label = c("Adelie", "Gentoo")) + + theme_bw() + + theme(axis.text.x = element_text(angle = 45, vjust = 0.6)) R> boxplot(intgrad, output_label = c("Adelie", "Gentoo"), ref_data_idx = 1) + + theme_bw() + + theme(axis.text.x = element_text(angle = 45, vjust = 0.6)) \end{CodeInput} \end{CodeChunk} In Figure~\ref{fig:illustr_1_a}, it can be seen that the bill length for the chosen penguin of the Adelie class (index $1$ in the dataset \code{test_data}) is highly relevant -- based on the trained model -- for this particular class aligning to the prediction of $100\%$ which is shown in the info box.
+At the same time, the penguin's flipper length argues against the Gentoo class due to its strong negative relevance.
 For the Gentoo penguin, the bottom row in Figure~\ref{fig:illustr_1_a} reveals that the bill depth is decisively in favor of the Gentoo class and concurrently against the Adelie species.
+The respective info boxes show that the model is generally very confident in its prediction and that the method has achieved its decomposition goal very well.
+As mentioned at the beginning of the section, the pre-activations are decomposed by default for classification problems and not the probability scores.
 Besides these instance-wise explanations, the \code{boxplot()} function provides aggregate insights across the entire test data \code{test_data}, summarized in Figure~\ref{fig:illustr_1_b}.
-The box plots show that the bill length has high positive relevance for the Adelie class and consequently strongly influences it.
-Simultaneously, however, it also negatively affects the Gentoo class in general.
-It further emerges that the bill depth and flipper length are crucial features for the Gentoo class.
+The box plots show that, indeed, the bill length and depth are the most crucial variables for the Adelie class and consequently strongly influence it.
+Simultaneously, however, the length of the bill is not as decisive for the Gentoo class, but the bill depth is.
+It further emerges that the flipper length is another crucial feature for the Gentoo class.
+The red lines for the first penguin also show that the bill depth is not as relevant as it is on a global scale.